a-oka-z/rtti.js/README.md

 ```

 The functions that are defined in **rtti** are merely factories of various
 validators.
-They are only utilities and not requirement; you can create
+They are merely utilities and not requirement; you can create
 validators on the fly.
 For example, the following example works, too:

 ```javascript